radiantearth/stac-api-spec/ogcapi-features/README.md

 ## Collection Pagination

-OAFeat does not specify a mechanism for how clients may access all collections from servers with many collections.
+OAFeat does not define a specific mechanism for how clients may access all collections from servers with many collections.
 STAC - Features adds support for this with pagination (similar to the Item pagination mechanism) through hypermedia links for the Collections resource (`/collections`).
 This mechanism aligns with pagination of collections in the